vjvardhan/finzly-api-developerportal/developer-portal/webhooks.md

 ---
-title: Webhook
+title: Payments
 ---

-## **Webhook**
+## **Payments**
-Webhooks are used to get notified by Finzly bank whenever a payment event happens in your account.
+Payments webhook are used to get notified by Finzly bank whenever a payment event happens in your account.
 Your bank will help you setup a webhook for your accounts.
 The following events are sent to Webhooks.

 **Payment Webhooks**